DanielRanLehmann/google-search-history/README.md

 ===============
 Pick a format, txt by default, and click the Download button.

-Or you can optionally specify a couple of paramters:
+Or you can optionally specify a couple of parameters:
 (Note: Table extracted from: https://developer.chrome.com/extensions/history)

 | Parameter | Description | Type |